MaximilianKhan/cmpe281-mars/VALUES.md

 ### Simplicity

 The Agile Value of simplicity uses the KISS (Keep It Stupid and Simple) rule.
-The things to keep simple include the Coding, Architecture, Testing, Automation and following Standards<sup>1</sup>.
+The things to keep simple include the Coding, Architecture, Testing, Automation and following Standards<sup>1</sup>.Some agile practices used in this project that follow simplicity are:

+* Task Board
+* Backlog refinement
+* Roles simplicity (self-organizing team)

-#### References
+References

-1. Van Amerongen, R., (2009), Agile software development, the principles.
+Van Amerongen, R., (2009), Agile software development, the principles.
 Principle 10: Simplicity -the art of maximizing the amount of work not done- is essential.
 Retrieved from: https://technology.amis.nl/2009/08/03/agile-software-development-the-principles-principle-10-simplicity-the-art-of-maximizing-the-amount-of-work-not-done-is-essential/